benshayden/github/engineers-notebook.md

 Let's avoid nesting namespaces to keep things simple, so a single macro can both end the previous namespace and begin a new one.

+Might as well allow dropping into javascript directly:

+[exec]
+Hz2 = find_peak(FFT(...));
+[/exec]

 How can we embed more powerful tools such as desmos, circuitjs, openjscad, codebender, etc?

 Those tools use their own kinds of documents: equations and settings for desmos; netlists for circuitjs; javascript for openjscad.

 Those documents should be versioned with our markdown+katex document.
 Speaking of versioning, integration with github or google docs, natch.

-The integration should be bi-directional.
+Widget integration should be bi-directional.
 Changing a circuit diagram should update our uber-document, and vice-versa.

 The embedding mechanism should allow sharing the namespace so that changing R1 in our markdown+katex document changes R1 in circuitjs. openjscad already has a concept of settings.